manigalati/usad/README.md

 # USAD

-Scripts and utility programs for implementing the USAD architecture
+Scripts and utility programs for implementing the USAD architecture.

-Implementation by: Francesco Galati
+Implementation by: Francesco Galati.

-Additional contributions: Julien Audibert, Maria A. Zuluaga
+Additional contributions: Julien Audibert, Maria A. Zuluaga.

 ## How to cite